jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings/browser_cookies.md

 | --------------- | --------------- |
 | `list[DOMAINS]` | `[<<ALL_SUPPORTED_SITES>>]` |

 List of domains to extract cookies from.
-You can put any domain on the list, even if they are not officially supported
+You can put any domain on the list, even if they are not officially supported.

 ## Manual Cookie Extraction